 If you are gay or lesbian, forget what I just said and work on making more friends of the opposite sex.
 The idea here is to develop social connections that can chase off Mr. Loneliness without falling into the new relationship trap.

 Those hormones in the brain love releases last 6 to 18 months.
 If you haven’t learned how to be happy without your partner there all the time, then as that new love turns to an everyday routine you will start dating Mr. Loneliness again.

 4. Get out there.

 You need to get out of the house and do things.
-Nothing makes you and Mr. Loneliness closer than you isolating from other human contact.
+Nothing makes you and Mr. Loneliness closer than you isolating from other human contacts.

 Now by “get out there,” do not think you need to hit the clubs and bars.
 That is a good way to run into Mister Loneliness again.
 He likes to dress up as an alcoholic or an addict.
 The man who looks like Mister Right probably has some drug habits and a few ex’s, baby’s mommas and the like.

 What you need to do is get out there around other happy positive people.
 If you have an interest in a sport, join a team or league.
 If you like reading, join a book club.
 If you have a religious or spiritual faith, get active in that group.